When Masterbation Becomes an Olympic Sport

 Canoeing?
 The shark has been jumped.

-WHO IN THE FUCK WOULD BUY A TICKET TO WATCH THE TRAMPOLINE COMPETITION?
+WHO WOULD BUY A TICKET TO WATCH THE TRAMPOLINE COMPETITION?
 Please, people — I beg of you.
 If someone can post some comments in the section below and explain who in the fuck would spend 200 euros to watch someone bouncing up and down on a trampoline, I would love to be educated.

 And we haven’t even touched on the Winter Olympics where they actually have a sport where the “athletes” do nothing more than push brooms across the ice.
 This is NOT a sport, folks.
 It’s a fucking janitor training program.